Exeter Academy of Dance provides a variety of different classes for all different age groups, from the classic ballet to the modern street dance.

 The Imperial Society of Teachers of Dancing syllabus is taught in these sessions and examinations can be taken from Primary – Advanced 2.
 We have a 100% success rate in all examinations.

-Jane Harvey is our teacher for these sessions.
+Jane Harvey and Suzie Amiet are our teachers for these sessions.

 Students are accepted from the age of 5.